Here's what you should check when you're buying a camera.

 It is difficult to find batteries and chargers for older digital cameras.
 Sometimes, these can cost more than the camera.
 Batteries and chargers are not accessories or extras for digital cameras, they are necessary parts of the camera.

-BE SURE THAT FILM IS AVAILABLE.
+BE SURE THAT FILM AND MEMORY CARDS ARE AVAILABLE.

 REPAIRS ARE NOT CHEAP OR EASY.